mvantellingen/python-zeep/docs/transport.rst

 Caching
 -------
-The default cache backed is SqliteCache.
+The default cache backend is SqliteCache.
 It caches the WSDL and XSD files for 1 hour by default.
 You can disable caching by passing `None` as value to the `Transport.cache` attribute when initializing the client::